 Remember, this list is not exhaustive and there may be other forms of flexible working that are better suited to you and your employer.

-Your employer must deal with your request in a 'reasonable' manner.
-They can refuse your application if they have a good business reason for doing so, but they must have assessed the advantages and disadvantages of your flexible leave request, have held a meeting to discuss this with you and offered an appeal process if the request was refused.
+Employers are within their right to refuse your application if they have a good business reason for doing so, but they must have assessed the advantages and disadvantages of your flexible leave request, have held a meeting to discuss this with you, and offered an appeal process if the request was refused.